Intravehicular Activity Clothing Study (IVA Clothing Study) - 12.03.13

-Some of the exercise t-shirts and all of the shorts will be treated with the antimicrobial 3-(Trimethoxsilyl)propyldimethyloctadecyl ammonium chloride, Chemical Abstract Service number (CAS #) 27668-52-6, from the supplier PureShield, Inc., under the brand name Bio-Protect 500.
-This compound was reviewed and approved in 2007 by the Environmental Protection Agency as safe for use on clothing when applied as directed in Reregistration Eligibility Decision (RED) EPA 739-R-07-007.
+Some of the exercise t-shirts, and all of the shorts, are treated with the antimicrobial 3-(Trimethoxsilyl)propyldimethyloctadecyl ammonium chloride, Chemical Abstract Service number (CAS #) 27668-52-6, from the supplier PureShield, Inc., under the brand name Bio-Protect 500.
+This compound wasreviewed and approved in 2007 by the Environmental Protection Agency as safe for use on clothing when applied as directed in Reregistration Eligibility Decision (RED) EPA 739-R-07-007.

-Other exercise t-shirts will be made with yarn containing an antimicrobial copper ion.
+Other exercise t-shirts are made with yarn containing an antimicrobial copper ion.
 This fabric treatment is marketed commercially under the name Cupron, by Cupron, Inc. The material has passed standard allergenicity and skin irritation tests.
-This compound was reviewed and approved in 2011 by the Environmental Protection Agency as safe for use in fabrics for personal use such as bed linens with EPA Registration Number 84542-6.
+This compound was reviewed and approved in 2011 by the Environmental Protection Agency as safe for use in fabrics for personal use, such as bed linens with EPA Registration Number 84542-6.

-All t-shirts and shorts will be hung up to dry out and then stowed away when not in use during the 15-day study periods.
-A questionnaire, taking five to ten minutes, will be completed at the end of each day for the routine wear t-shirt and after each exercise period for the exercise wear t-shirt and shorts.
+All t-shirts and shorts are hung up to dry out and then stowed away when not in use during the 15-day study periods.
+A questionnaire, taking five to ten minutes, is completed at the end of each day for the routine wear t-shirt and after each exercise period for the exercise wear t-shirt and shorts.
 If a t-shirt or shorts are deemed no longer acceptable for wear, then that item will be withdrawn from use and a new study item will be put in use.
-For the preflight component, all t-shirts and shorts will be returned to representatives of the PI.
-For the in-flight component, used t-shirts and shorts will be discarded.
+For the preflight component, all t-shirts and shorts are returned to representatives of the PI.
+For the in-flight component, used t-shirts and shorts are discarded.

 Eliminating cotton would reduce lint, which can clog air filters on the International Space Station.
 Longer-lasting and lighter-weight clothes can reduce storage and launch requirements for crewmember apparel, which reduces costs.
 Clothing with antimicrobial properties can reduce odor problems.Earth Applications